MotazMohd/garage-analysis/docs/Identify-functional-modules/Garage-Branch-Management.md

 - `Document Verification Service`: sanitizes uploads, links them to requests, and flags any compliance anomalies for review.
 - `Access Control Service`: validates scopes from the Identity Provider and enforces role-aware access to garage and branch actions.
 - `Compliance Reporter`: orchestrates follow-up for flagged documents and packages lifecycle signals for downstream reporting.
+- `Risk Scoring Engine`: pre-scores garage submissions using historical outcomes, manual overrides, and regulatory risk factors so high-risk cases are surfaced early.
+- `Lifecycle Scheduler`: automatically queues periodic reviews for dormant or aging garages and coordinates status confirmations with admins.
+- `Retention Service`: enforces data retention rules by coordinating archival for inactive garages and logging the disposition of associated records.

 **Destinations & Stores**
 - `Garage Registry DB`: authoritative store for garage state and lifecycle history.